DyCoke: Dynamic Compression of Tokens for Fast Video Large Language Models: Related Work

 \subsection{Efficient Multi-Modal Large Language Models}

-While multi-modal large language models (MLLMs) have made significant progress \cite{huang2025lita, li2023blip, liu2024improved, liu2024visual, zhu2023minigpt}, their large-scale training and deployment entail substantial computational costs.
+While multi-modal large language models (MLLMs) have made significant progress \cite{huang2025lita, li2023blip, liu2024improved, liu2024visual, zhu2023minigpt,xiao2023robustmq,jiang2024effectiveness,jiang2024effectiveness,xiao2023robustmq,gao2024mini,huang2024empirical}, their large-scale training and deployment entail substantial computational costs.
 LLaVA-1.5 \cite{liu2024improved,dettmers2022gpt3,shang2023pb} addresses this by using 4-bit rather than 8-bit quantization for compression.
 MobileVLM \cite{chu2023mobilevlm} and MobilevLM-v2 \cite{chu2024mobilevlm} utilize compact architectures optimized for mobile applications.
 Additionally, TinyGPT-V \cite{yuan2023tinygpt}, LLaVA-Phi \cite{zhu2024llava}, and Vary-toy \cite{wei2024small} aim to match or exceed the performance of large models by using smaller LLM backbones, such as Phi-2 \cite{javaheripi2023phi}.
 MoE-LLaVA \cite{lin2024moe} employs a mixture of experts to address model sparsity and improve both efficiency and performance.
 TinyLLaVA \cite{zhou2024tinyllava} explores more lightweight MLLM architectures and training optimizations.
-However, in most cases, reducing the size of the LMM backbone compromises its reasoning capability.
-Improving LMMs efficiency by compressing the number of visual tokens offers a promising alternative.
+However, many of these works have noted that reducing the size of the LMM model backbone often compromises its reasoning capability.
+Improving LMM efficiency by compressing the number of visual tokens offers a promising alternative.